Primary Doctrines of Sojourn Church

 Baptism by Immersion for Believers

-We believe that baptism is reserved for professing Christians and that immersion offers a beautiful picture of the gospel truths of death to our old way of life and new life through the resurrection power of Jesus (Matthew 28:19-20; Acts 2:41-42, 18:8).
+Baptism is reserved for professing Christians.
+Also, immersion offers a beautiful picture of the gospel truths of death to our old way of life and new life through the resurrection power of Jesus (Matthew 28:19-20; Acts 2:41-42, 18:8; Romans 6:1-14).

 The Complementarian Roles of Men and Women in the Church and the Home

 Men and women are equally loved by God and equally valuable.
 God calls men to lead in their homes and in the church (Genesis 2:18; Ephesians 5:22-33; 1 Timothy 2:12, 3:2).

 The Active Giving of Gifts to Christians by the Holy Spirit

 The Holy Spirit is still active today and that all of the gifts of the Holy Spirit described in the New Testament are still available to Christians today (Romans 12:6-8; 1 Corinthians 12-14; 1 Peter 4:10-11).

 God is sovereign over all things, including salvation.
 God’s sovereignty in no way diminishes the responsibility of man, but the responsibility of man should in no way be allowed to downplay the absolute sovereignty of God over all things (Deuteronomy 32:39; Psalm 147:15-18; Proverbs 21:1; Isaiah 40:26, 46:8-11; Matthew 10:29-30; John 6:44; Acts 4:24; Romans 6:1-23, 8:29-30, 14:12; 2 Corinthians 5:10; Galatians 6:8-10; Ephesians 1:4-5, 1:11; 1 Timothy 6:15; Revelation 6:10).

 Perseverance of Christians